What Are Some Tax Consequences That Should Be Considered In A Divorce?

 Mediation, as an alternative, has been the most prevalent form of alternative dispute resolution.
 This is where one attorney acts as a neutral to facilitate, through a series of meetings with the couple, achieving an agreement.

-A relatively new process to California is collaborative practice.
+A relatively new process to California is Collaborative Divorce.
 This is where each spouse is represented by an attorney and all four people have signed a contract that indicates that should the process fail (they don’t reach an agreement), then the two attorneys are out of the case; they cannot continue to represent their client.
 So, everyone is committed to reaching an agreement and the, “I’ll see you in court” threat doesn’t exist.
 This is becoming more and more popular.
 The process typically uses the services of neutral experts.

 Out-spouse’s ability to exclude gain from the sale of the residence: